isejy07/Wireshark-Reality-Bytes/README.md

 # Wireshark: Reality Bytes
 Using Wireshark to Analyze Vulnerable Networks

-## 3 Scenarios: Malware, Infected Hosts & Illegal Torrents
+## 3 Scenarios: Malware, Infected Clients & Illegal Torrents

 The files in this repository were produced by the networks depicted below: